Spontaneous Vortex Production in Driven Condensates with Narrow Feshbach Resonances: Outlook

+We believe that spontaneous vortex creation by a magnetic field ramp at narrow resonances such as the $^6Li$ resonance at $543G$ could be achievable with current experimental techniques.
+This follows from our single-fluid approximation and its concomitant Gross-Pitaevskii equation, valid because the vortices form sufficiently early in the ramp that we do not have to continue into the BCS regime where it fails.

+There is the further advantage that, although our idealized calculations were for temperature T = 0, in reality temperature is finite.
+By stopping soon enough, we would hope to remain clear of critical thermal behavior since we are going from a regime of negative chemical potential to one of positive chemical potential.
+This has been discussed in the final paragraph of \cite{strecker}.
+Furthermore, even very small thermal fluctuations are sufficient to kickstart defect production.

 Narrow resonances are difficult to work with because of the required field stability, but we expect them to give most defects after a ramp.
 Increasing resonance width in (\ref{tauQ}) increases $\tau_Q$ and hence $\bar\xi$ at fixed density.
 However, with ${\bar\xi}\propto \gamma_0^{1/2}$ for moderately narrow resonances, the effect of broadening the resonance is, initially, weak and we can still anticipate observable spontaneous phase change for large condensates.
-[For very broad resonances we have no reliable analytic causal constraint for $\bar\xi$.]

 As a final caveat we do not have the homogeneous condensates assumed above and should take the details of their trapping into account.
-The causal length ${\bar\xi}\propto (\rho_0\sqrt{\Gamma_0})^{1/2}$ depends upon density and will vary across the trap, but vortices should still form in its centre if the condensate is sufficiently large, albeit with profile-dependent allometric scaling behaviour.
+The causal length ${\bar\xi}\propto (\rho_0\sqrt{\Gamma_0})^{1/2}$ depends upon density and will vary across the trap, but vortices should still form in its center if the condensate is sufficiently large, albeit with profile-dependent allometric scaling behavior.
 In this regard there are many similarities with the analysis of \cite{zurek3} for thermal condensates and we would have to modify our analysis appropriately.
 This letter is rather aiming for a proof of principle, that causality could lead to observable changes of phase accessible by current experiments.